Skip to content

 1. Medication

-• Varicocele repair: Surgery to correct varicoceles can significantly improve sperm count in some men (PubMed).
+• Varicocele repair: Surgery to close abnormal veins in the scrotum; may improve sperm count for some men (PubMed).

-• Correction of duct blockages: Surgery to remove obstructions in semen pathways.
+• Correction of duct blockages: Surgical removal of obstructions in sperm pathways.

 3. Assisted Reproductive Technologies (ART)

-• Intrauterine insemination (IUI): Concentrated sperm is placed directly into the uterus.
+• Intrauterine Insemination (IUI): Prepared sperm are introduced directly into the uterus.

-• Intracytoplasmic sperm injection (ICSI): A single sperm is injected directly into an egg.
+• Intracytoplasmic Sperm Injection (ICSI): A single sperm is injected into an egg.

-Key Point: Medical intervention options depend on the cause and severity of low sperm count.
+Key Point: The choice of medical or procedural intervention depends upon the cause, severity, and context of low sperm count.

 Risks, Myths, and Ways to Reduce Risk